About the Museum & Nature Center

 The Chik-Wauk Museum building was listed on the National Register of Historic Places in 2007.
 The building was built in the early 1930s by the Nunstedt family who operated a fishing resort until 1980.

-Chik-Wauk Museum & Nature Center is closed for the season.
-See you in 2024!
+Chik-Wauk Museum & Nature Center buildings are closed for the 2024 season.
+The buildings will reopen May 24, 2025, see you then!

 Museum design and construction components are by Split Rock Studios of Arden Hills, Minnesota.